wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 #### RetriesExhausted

-The `RetriesExhausted` event is raised after a transient result or exception when the number of retires has exceeded the configured maximum.
+The `RetriesExhausted` event is raised after a transient result or exception when the number of retries has exceeded the configured maximum.
 The last transient result or exception is passed as an argument to the event handler.

 ```csharp